kris-2211/Design-Patterns/README.md

 - **Applicability:**
   - When the algorithm for creating a complex object should be independent of its parts and assembly.
   - When the construction process must allow different representations.
+- **Example**
+  Builder: An RTFReader that can convert RTF documents into various text formats (like plain ASCII or a text widget) uses a TextConverter interface.
+Concrete TextConverter subclasses (e.g., ASCIIConverter, TeXConverter, TextWidgetConverter) act as builders, responsible for creating and assembling the different text representations.
+The RTFReader (the director) uses the TextConverter to perform the conversion while parsing the RTF document.

 # Chain of Responsibility